angeligareta/alcohol-consumption/README.md

 - **Data source:** The data were obtained in a survey of students math and portuguese language courses in secondary school.
 - **Data collection:** Cortez and A. Silva.
 Using Data Mining to Predict Secondary School Student Performance.
 In A. Brito and J. Teixeira Eds., Proceedings of 5th FUture BUsiness TEChnology Conference (FUBUTEC 2008) pp. 5-12, Porto, Portugal, April, 2008, EUROSIS, ISBN 978-9077381-39-7
 - **Dataset description:** It contains a lot of interesting social, gender and study information about students.
-- **Observations number:** The studens math dataset has 395 observations and the student portuguese language has 649 observations.
+- **Observations number:** The students math dataset has 395 observations and the student portuguese language has 649 observations.
 Both on them have 33 features
-- **Questions that could be answered in our domain:** With this dataset we think we can undestand how drinking habits change among students based on their characteristics
+- **Questions that could be answered in our domain:** With this dataset we think we can understand how drinking habits change among students based on their characteristics.

 ### [Data Source 3]